rbind/njtierney.com/content/post/2019-07-06-curly-curly-bare-vars.markdown

 ---
-title: 'Just Quickly: How do I pass bare variable arguments to things?'
+title: 'Curly Curly: How to pass bare variable arguments to things?'
 author: ''
 date: '2019-07-06'
 slug: jq-bare-vars